nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 09 The Process.markdown

     -   **cron**: Looks for its control file once a minute and performs the mentioned jobs.

     Demons can be identified in the `ps -e` output by the `?` in the **TTY** column.
-The `?` means that the process has no controlling terminal.
+A `?` indicates that the process has no controlling terminal.

 ##

-05. A process is created using three distinct phases using three system calls as discussed below:
+05. A process is created via three distinct phases using three system calls as discussed below:

     -   **fork**: The fork system call causes a copy of the invoking process to be made.
 The newly created child process has identical value for its process parameters except for PID and PPID.